 Most preschool children will not answer the question, "What did you do in school today?"
 It's way too broad.
 Ask specific questions such as:

 -Did you go outside today?
 Who did you play with?
 Did you slide down the slide?

 -Did you hear a story today?
 What was the story about?

--What was your favorite thing about school today?
+-Tell me your favorite thing about school today.